decentralized-identity/didcomm-messaging/encryption.md

 ## Anonymous Messages

-When the sender wishes to remain anonymous, they should use an unused DID for the interaction.
+When the sender wishes to remain anonymous, they should identify themselves as a sender using a newly minted DID that's never been seen before.
 When the sender is done with the interaction, they can abandon further use of that DID.

 ## Perfect Forward Secrecy